nazimboudeffa/OpenFoodShopper/README.txt

 - Put a word in the text box then click find Foods (Must be named Find On OFF)

------> After search
+-----> After search it display a list of foods

-- Click on Food get into Open Food Facts (OFF)
+- Click on a Food in the list to get into Open Food Facts (OFF) description
 - Longclick add the Food to OI Shopping List

 TODO :